 In the kinesiology field, it’s essential for professionals to be able to communicate well with others.
 Through courses such as music, art, speech and literature, you’ll learn more about people from different backgrounds and with different values and how you can connect with them professionally, effectively and graciously.

 And with courses in English, Bible and history, you’ll learn skills in critical thinking through analyzing, evaluating and synthesizing information and ideas.
 What’s more, you’ll grow in your knowledge of God’s Word and be better prepared to make a defense for the hope that is in you, with gentleness and respect.

 You will typically find that courses in business, coaching, nutrition, psychology, and public health are most helpful in preparing you for a job in the health and fitness industry or for post-graduate study.
 If you are unsure of what electives would be best for you, our kinesiology faculty are happy to discuss with you the courses that would be best suited for your degree.

 Stephen Chen holds degrees in biology and a PhD in exercise physiology.
 As a certified Strength and Conditioning Specialist and a member of the American College of Sports Medicine, he is passionate about student wellness and exercise performance in athletes.
-He also oversees the exercise physiology laboratory in addition to his teaching.
+He also oversees the human performance laboratory in addition to his teaching.

 - BJU Core

 - Evaluate, interpret and integrate information from the scientific literature with critical thinking and analytical skills to solve problems related to physical activity and health.